John A. Macdonald: First majority, 1867–1872

 Macdonald also wished to secure the colony of British Columbia.
 There was interest in the United States in bringing about the colony's annexation, and Macdonald wished to ensure his new nation had a Pacific outlet.
 The colony had an extremely large debt that would have to be assumed should it join Confederation.
 Negotiations were conducted in 1870, principally during Macdonald's illness and recuperation, with Cartier leading the Canadian delegation.
 Cartier offered British Columbia a railway linking it to the eastern provinces within ten years.
 The British Columbians, who privately had been prepared to accept far less generous terms, quickly agreed and joined Confederation in 1871.
 The Canadian Parliament ratified the terms after a debate over the high cost that cabinet member Alexander Morris described as the worst fight the Conservatives had had since Confederation.

-There were continuing disputes with the Americans over deep-sea fishing rights, and in early 1871, an Anglo-American commission was appointed to settle outstanding matters between the British (and Canadians) and the Americans.
+There were continuing disputes with the Americans over deep-sea fishing rights, and in early 1871, an Anglo-American commission was appointed to settle outstanding matters between the British, the Canadians and the Americans.
 Canada was hoping to secure compensation for damage done by Fenians raiding Canada from bases in the United States.
 Macdonald was appointed a British commissioner, a post he was reluctant to accept as he realised Canadian interests might be sacrificed for the mother country.
 This proved to be the case; Canada received no compensation for the raids and no significant trade advantages in the settlement, which required Canada to open her waters to American fishermen.
 Macdonald returned home to defend the Treaty of Washington against a political firestorm.